scottgonzalez/node-browserstack/readme.md

 ## License

-Copyright Scott González.
+Copyright node-browserstack contributors.
 Released under the terms of the MIT license.

----

-Support this project by [donating on Gratipay](https://gratipay.com/scottgonzalez/).